nicohman/raven/README.md

 ![A gif showing raven working](https://thumbs.gfycat.com/MenacingHandsomeCobra-size_restricted.gif)

+## ThemeHub

+Raven supports installing themes from and publishing themes to [ThemeHub](https://demenses.net).
+I encourage everyone to share their themes and rices there!

 ## Installation
 All you technically require is [cargo](https://github.com/rust-lang/cargo) to be installed.
 You can install from [crates.io](https://crates.io/crates/raventhemer) by running `cargo install raventhemer`, or by building manually: